rvarago/rvarago.github.io/_posts/2018-12-03-composing-stl-algorithms-with-ranges.md

 # Range Adapters

 A range adapter combines a range with an iterator adapter to produce yet another range.

-And by associating ranges with adapters, the result is itself a range, which can be further adapted again, and so on.
-Therefore, composability comes easily by elegantly chaining range adapters with the "operator pipe": `|`.
+And by associating ranges with adapters, the result is itself a range, which can be further adapted again, and so on and so forth.

+The coolest part is that the adaption happens lazily.
+We fundamentally build a tree of expressions (filtering, transformation, etc) that are only evaluated when demanded (e.g. when creating a new vector from an adaptor), which allows single-pass traversals with fusion and some other interesting optimizations.

+Putting that all together, we gain what is arguably a more ergonomic API without sacrificing efficiency.

+> At its core, the lazyness of range adaptors makes for a rather concise and functional composition of STL algorithms, which can be done quite elegantly by chaining range adapters with the "pipe operator": `|`.

 # View Adapters